Surehurt98/MCP-DefineTool/mcp-definition-generator.md

 > **CRITICAL INSTRUCTIONS FOR CLAUDE:**
 >
+> 1.  **HEURISTIC DISCOVERY FIRST.** Before inferring anything, start with a "Heuristic Discovery" dialogue (Process Detective) to clarify inputs, outputs, defaults, and blockers.
-> 1.  **CONFIRM BEFORE GENERATING.** Always list the inferred Input/Output Schema and Test Cases in the chat first.
-Ask the user for approval.
+> 2.  **CONFIRM BEFORE GENERATING.** After Discovery, list the inferred details and ask for approval.
-> 2.  **Wait for User Approval.** Do NOT generate the HTML file until the user says "Yes" or provides corrections.
+> 3.  **Wait for User Approval.** Do NOT generate the HTML file until the user says "Yes" or provides corrections.
-> 3.  **Mandatory Outputs**: The final HTML **MUST** include:
+> 4.  **Mandatory Outputs**: The final HTML **MUST** include:
 >     *   **Modern UI**: Use the provided Saas-style template with functional Tabs and Edit Mode.
 >     *   **Editable Enums**: All enum values must be in `<span class="tag ...">` pills that are `contentEditable`.
 >     *   **Functional Tabs**: Users must be able to switch between "Table View" and "JSON View".
 >     *   **Comprehensive Tests**: You must generate at least **6 diverse test scenarios** (Happy Path, Edge Case, Error, Holiday/Special, Relative/Fuzzy, System/Calendar).
-> 4.  **Do not split CSS/JS.** Keep everything in a single HTML file for portability.
+> 5.  **Do not split CSS/JS.** Keep everything in a single HTML file for portability.

 ---